thomasmcr/SED-Assignment/README.md

 - I then added CodeQL scanning to my pipeline to scan for vulnerabilities in my code.
 I ran into an issue where I had to make my repository public as code scanning isn't enabled for private repos

+## TODO:

+- Join Attribute and ItemAttribute in the response so we just have a single JSON attribute { id, name, value } rather than { id, name } and value seperately